10-01-2019, 04:42 PM

 "He isn't in business.
 He is a college professor.
 History."

 "Oh history?
-It was my favorite subject in school.
+It was my favorite subject in college.
 If I hadn't gotten into business, I too would have ended up in the world of history.
 I need to meet professor sahab sometime and pick his brains.
 What is his specialty?"

 "World war 2."